jestjs/jest/docs/Configuration.md

 Default: `undefined`

 A preset that is used as a base for Jest's configuration.
-A preset should point to an npm module that has a `jest-preset.json` or `jest-preset.js` file at the root.
+A preset should point to an npm module that has a `jest-preset.json`, `jest-preset.js`, `jest-preset.cjs` or `jest-preset.mjs` file at the root.

 For example, this preset `foo-bar/jest-preset.js` will be configured as follows: